wth-mvp-s/LT/az204/n90-120 - encours.md

 `You need to prevent the exception.
 `What should you do?

-- [ ] In the host.json file, decrease the value of the batchSize option
+- [x] In the host.json file, decrease the value of the batchSize option
 - [ ] Convert the trigger to Azure Event Hub
 - [ ] Convert the Azure Function to the Premium plan
 - [ ] In the function.json file, change the value of the type option to queueScaling

-#### Qp26.3Topic4Set4question13 ::You are developing and deploying several ASP.NET web applications to Azure App Service.
+#### Qp26.3Topic4Set4question13_p35 ::You are developing and deploying several ASP.NET web applications to Azure App Service.
 You plan to save session state information and HTML output.
 `You must use a storage mechanism with the following requirements:
 `✑ Share session state across all ASP.NET web applications.
 `✑ Support controlled, concurrent access to the same session state data for multiple readers and a single writer.